codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 ### 🔚 Final Slide: THE END!

-**“Thank you for listening.
-I hope this inspired someone to dive deeper into the world of hacking—where curiosity is a skill and persistence is your superpower.”**
+**“ I hope this inspired someone to dive deeper into the world of hacking—where curiosity is a skill and persistence is your superpower.”**

-thankyou
+Thank you for listening.